-Nyshka Chandran is a writer for CNBC.com, with a focus on Asia-Pacific economies and geopolitics.
+Nyshka Chandran is a writer for CNBC.com, with a focus on Asia-Pacific politics and economies.
 She holds a bachelor's degree in Political Science and History from the University of Toronto.

 Follow Nyshka on Twitter: @nyshkac